Composition, form of production and packaging

 Symptoms: nausea, erosive lesions of the mucous membrane of the gastrointestinal tract, the lengthening of the interval QT, confusion, dizziness, seizures.

 Treatment: symptomatic, gastric lavage, antacids; Dialysis is ineffective.
+The specific antidote is not known.

 DRUG INTERACTION